foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/memory.md

-# Memory Maps and Linker Scripts
+# Linker Scripts and Memory Maps

-## Linker Scripts and Linker Emulation
+## Linker Scripts

 Linker script is a special file which specifies where to put different sections of ELF file and defines particular symbols which may be referenced by an application.
 Linker emulation is basically way to select one of the predetermined linker scripts of the GNU linker.
-A linker script for a default linker emulation for ARCv2 may be observed this way:
+A default linker script may be observed this way:

 ```text
 $ arc-elf32-ld --verbose